Mammad900/ts-utils/README.md

 ## [useGlobalEventListener](./use-global-event.ts)

-A React hook that registers an event listener `window` object and cleans it up on unmount.
+A React hook that registers an event listener on `window` and cleans it up on unmount.

 Example: